Confidence surfaces for the mean of locally stationary functional time series: SCSs for non-stationary time series

-for the mean function $(u,t) \to m(u,t)$, where $\hat L_1$ and $\hat U_1$ are appropriate lower and upper bounds calculated from the data.
-The methodology developed in this paper allows the construction of simultaneous confidence bands for the functions $t \to m(u,t)$ (for fixed $u$) and $u \to m(u,t)$ (for fixed $t$), which are developed in Section \ref{secA} of the online supplement for the sake of completeness.
+\WCr{ Let $\mathcal C^{a,b}$ denote the set of functions $f: [0,1]^2 \to \mathbb{R} $, which are $a$-times and $b$-times partially differentiable with respect to the first and second coordinate, respectively, such that for fixed $t$ and for fixed $u$ the functions $u \to \frac{\partial^a}{\partial u^a}f(u,v)$ and $t \to \frac{\partial^b}{\partial t^b}f(u,t)$ are Lipschitz continuous with a uniformly bounded Lipschitz constant on the interval $[0,1]$.
+In this paper, we are interested in a SCS } for the mean function $(u,t) \to m(u,t)$, where $\hat L_1$ and $\hat U_1$ are appropriate lower and upper bounds calculated from the data.
+The methodology developed in this paper allows the construction of SCSs for the functions $t \to m(u,t)$ (for fixed $u$) and $u \to m(u,t)$ (for fixed $t$), which are developed in Section \ref{secA} of the online supplement for the sake of completeness.
+Moreover, in the main part of this paper we investigate SCSs for $u\in[b_n,1-b_n]$.
+SCSs on the boundary can be constructed in a similar spirit, even though their form is distinct from their interior counterparts, see Remark \ref{Boundary-Remark}.

 Our approach is based on the maximum deviation